amosehiguese/amosehiguese/README.md

 Languages: Go, Python, Java, JavaScript.

-DevOps: Kubernetes, Docker, Helm, Terraform, Skaffold, AWS...more to come
+DevOps: Kubernetes, Docker, Helm, Terraform, Prometheus, Skaffold, AWS...more to come

 ## 👨‍💻 The latest about me